 BUSINESS & INFORMATION TECHNOLOGY NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Semester Prerequisite(s) EXPKYB18 EXPKYB36 12005 KEYBOARDING 1 2 0 None Course Description: This course is designed for middle school students to develop and enhance touch skills for entering alphabetic, numeric, and symbol information on a keyboard.
 Students compose and produce personal, educational, and professional documents.
 COMPSOL 10010 COMPUTER SOLUTIONS 1 0 None Course Description: Students are introduced to the world of business using the computer as a problem-solving tool.
 Emphasis is placed on using basic touch keyboarding skills to complete a variety of projects incorporating word processing, database, presentation, and spreadsheet software.
 Basic internet safety and computer maintenance issues are important components of this course.
 DIGIN DIGINFY 10900 DIGITAL INPUT TECHNOLOGY 1 2 0 None Course Description: Digital Input Technologies introduces new and emerging input devices (e.g., speech- and handwriting- recognition software, tablets, cloud computing software applications, headsets/microphones, scanners, digital cameras, digital video cameras, mobile devices, keyboards, mice, etc.) to prepare students for using tools that are becoming standard in the workplace and everyday life.
 PENDING 12151 MAKE IT YOUR BUSINESS (YOUNG ENTREPRENEURS) 7 TH /8 TH GRADES 1 0 None Course Description: Students design, establish, and operate a small group or class business, producing a service or product that meets an identified school or community need.
 Emphasis is placed on the Introduction and application of business terminology, basic entrepreneurship concepts, and fundamental business principles.
-BA1201 12005 KEYBOARDING APPLICATIONS (FULL YEAR) 2 .5 None BA1201 12005 (FULL YEAR) 2 .5 None Course Description: This course is designed for secondary school students to develop and enhance touch skills for entering alphabetic, numeric, and symbol information on a keyboard.
-Students compose and produce a variety of personal, educational, and professional documents.
-The cooperative education model is available for this course.
-Students combine classroom instruction and supervised on-the-job training in an approved position with continuing supervision throughout the school year.
-Note: This course is offered to middle school students for high school credit.
+BA1201 12005 KEYBOARDING APPLICATIONS (FULL YEAR) 2 .5 None numeric, and symbol documents.
+The co ol informatior operative ed proved posit rse is designed for secondary school students to n on a keyboard.
+Students compose and produce ucation model is available for this course.
+Studen ion with continuing supervision throughout the sc a variety of per its combine clas sonal, educat sroom instruc ional, and professional tion and supervised on-the-